 Autumn (or Fall, whichever is to your liking) is now definitely in full force here in the Northern Hemisphere.
 All the leaves that are left on the trees are either yellow, orange, or bright red.
 There are lots of crunchy and boring brown leaves as well, but I’m obviously going to ignore those ones.
 It’s also been characteristically rainy with a serious shortage of sunshine, but let’s focus on the positive.

-Start of Autumn
+Start of Autumn in the Netherlands

 At the end of Summer last year, just before the official start of autumn (September 17 and 19), I went on multiple hiking excursions within just a few days.
 Two of those locations were the Veluwezoom and Utrechtse Heuvelrug.
 Most of the leaves were still green, but you could definitely see the signs of the season shifting into autumn.
 Fabulous fungi were sprouting up everywhere and beautifully hairy caterpillars and blue mint beetles were crawling all around the area.
-To celebrate the change of seasons, I’m posting a collection of autumnal photos!
+To celebrate the change of seasons, I’m posting this collection of 18 autumnal photos!

 I’m looking forward to posting more travel posts next, but I also think it’s great to keep in touch with my local surroundings.
 Let’s enjoy the season while it lasts.